Kersti Kaljulaid: Life after politics

 After the end of her presidential term in 2021, Kaljulaid co-founded the President Kaljulaid Foundation, an NGO and think-tank for advancing democracy, empowering the vulnerable, and navigating the societal impact of digitalization.
 Among other things, the foundation has raised around €400 000 to help Ukrainian journalists and schools.

 In 2021, Kaljulaid served on the advisory panel for the World Bank's World Development Report.
 Since 2022, she has been co-chairing – alongside Keith J. Krach – the nonpartisan Global Tech Security Commission to safeguard freedom from technological authoritarianism, which was jointly established by the Atlantic Council and the Krach Institute for Tech Diplomacy at Purdue University.

 In 2023, United Nations Secretary General António Guterres appointed Kaljulaid as co-chair of the United Nations High-Level Panel on the Teaching Profession, alongside Paula-Mae Weekes.

-Since October 2024, she has been serving as the president of the Estonian Olympic Committee.
+In October 2024, she was elected president of the Estonian Olympic Committee.
+She was removed from the position in a vote of no confidence in April 2026.